lynchdiva/veggie-boost/README.md

 **A responsive and adaptive** landing page for the food retail industry.

-This is an educational project made by students of the #itgirlsschool.
+This is an educational project made by students of the #itgirlschool.

 [Go to link](https://lynchdiva.github.io/veggie-boost/)